What we are putting effort into. Beyond what we sell.

 Goal: Make Safeguard free for the maintainers our customers depend on.

-Any open-source project that crosses 1,000 stars gets the full Safeguard stack — Griffin reasoning, Eagle triage, Lino inline, the policy gate — at no cost, for the lifetime of the project.
+Any open-source project that crosses 1,000 stars gets the full Safeguard stack — Griffin reasoning, Eagle triage, Lion inline, the policy gate — at no cost, for the lifetime of the project.
 Maintainers do not have to negotiate, justify revenue, or sign a use-case attestation.
 The supply chain runs on their unpaid labour; the least we can do is not charge them for the tools to defend it.

 Outcome